 Quality in the Final Translation

-Accuracy is of course an important component of creating a quality translation, but accuracy alone does not guarantee quality.
+Accuracy is of course an essential component of creating a quality translation, but accuracy alone does not guarantee quality.
 The translator must ensure that the final text properly reflects the meaning of the source text, has the same intended effect, and accomplishes all project parameters.

 During the translation process, there are three types of errors worth keeping an extra sharp eye on.
 Errors of meaning encompass using incorrect terms or forgetting to add or remove a word.
 Spelling and grammar errors can add unnecessary confusion.
-And last but not least, errors of compliance that may relate to a brand’s specific style guide or language fluency.
+And last but not least, errors of compliance may relate to a brand’s specific style guide or language fluency.

 Another important aspect of a quality translation is whether or not the text meets cultural standards as well as linguistic ones.
 A literal translation can literally get lost in translation if the translator does not account for cultural differences such as pop culture references, humor, politics, and values.